Problems with stray dogs and other animals

 If the problem persists, you can get help from the council's animal control and/or environmental health departments - the contact details should be on your council's website or in the phone book.
 An officer from the council can look into the situation and issue the owner with a warning notice or fixed penalty notice if they don't deal with the problem.

 Contacting the police

-If you or your pets are attacked by a neighbour's dog, you can complain to the police, who can prosecute the owner.
+If you or your pets are attacked by a neighbour's dog, you can report the matter to the police on 101, who can prosecute the owner.
 Bear in mind that if the case goes to court, the dog may be put down.

 Taking legal action

 If the council can't help you, or if their intervention doesn't make a difference, you can try contacting a solicitor to write a formal letter to the owner.

 If this has no effect, you can take the matter to your local district court or Justice of the Peace court.
 These courts deal with lower level criminal offences such as breach of the peace and speeding, and are located all over Scotland.
 Justice of the Peace courts are gradually replacing district courts across Scotland.
 You can find your nearest court at the Scottish Court Service website.

 You can apply to the court to take out an order against the animal's owner, requiring them to keep their pet away from you or to take other steps to sort out the problem, or even to get rid of the animal altogether.
 However, the court cannot order the owner to have their pet put down.

 Applying to the district or Justice of the Peace court isn't expensive, and you don't need a solicitor.
 You'll need to fill in an application form setting out the problem, and you may have to attend a hearing, to make your case.
 The staff at the court can help you through the process.